Yumeng2022/pm566-hw/hw2/README.md

 | Upland        |  98 |     2034.059 | 343.5017 | 12.24490 |

 Among different towns, there was little difference of sample size, average FEV1 status.
-For proportion of asthma (%), Atascadero had the highest %asthma (25.53%) and Riverside had the lowest %asthma (10.64%), requiring further analysis.
+For proportion of asthma, Atascadero had the highest %asthma (25.53%) and Riverside had the lowest %asthma (10.64%), requiring further analysis.